United States Army Military District of Washington

 The United States Army Military District of Washington (MDW) is one of nineteen major commands of the United States Army.
 It is headquartered in Fort Lesley J. McNair in Washington, D.C.
 The missions of the units in the Military District of Washington include ceremonial tasks as well as a combat role in the defense of the National Capital Region.

-Besides Fort McNair, the following installations are included under the umbrella of the MDW's command: